 Laparoscopic surgery performed with the aid of a “robot” is the most technologically advanced surgery available.

-The laparoscopic ports are “docked” to robotic arms, which are controlled by the surgeon, who sits at a console.
+The laparoscopic ports are “docked” to robotic arms, which are controlled by a surgeon who sits at a console.
 The console allows very precise movements of the laparoscopic instruments with 3-D visualization of the tissues.

-An assistant surgeon is also an important part of the process as he/she stands at the operating table beside the patient and provides manual manipulation of an accessory port.
+An assistant surgeon is also an important part of the process; the assistant stands at the operating table beside the patient and provides manual manipulation of an accessory port.
 Fine suturing can be performed in this way and is an important part of tubal reanastamosis procedures.

 Very specialized training is necessary to perform this type of procedure, which is not available at all medical centers.
-It is also important to remember that conditions treated with robotic surgery are more complex, and therefore, conversion to an open procedure is always a possibility.
+It is also important to remember that conditions treated with robotic surgery are more complex and that conversion to an open procedure is always a possibility.